-Our Candy Corn Ice Pops on Mini Chef Mondays make a delicious fall treat, especially for Halloween entertaining.
+Our Candy Corn Popsicles on Mini Chef Mondays make a delicious fall treat, especially for Halloween entertaining.
 We make ice pops regularly and this is a combination of my daughter’s favorites!
 We use fresh fruit and yogurt for the layers.
 Healthy whole food ingredients for a nutritious dessert.

 We love to share and create easy recipes for Mini Chef Mondays so that your kiddos can really enjoy the process.
 My daughter and I blended up the ingredients to make these last night since she wanted ice pops for breakfast.
 She can absolutely have ice pops for breakfast with our Candy Corn Ice Pops, why?

 The first layer is our pineapple lemonade ice pop recipe which my daughter LOVES.
 No lie when we go to the store we must get a pineapple to make them. 🙂

 Then the next layer is an orange mango ice pop which is super simple and you can make on it’s own too!

 The final layer is just our homemade maple yogurt with a bit of milk mixed in.
 You could easily use flavor extracts to flavor the white if you wanted a different flavor.